 - Dotnet project that targets .NET 4.5 (Windows only): UnitTestSample

-This article will integrate MSTestSample project with Universal Agent.
+This article will integrate an MSTestSample project with Universal Agent.

-- You machine needs to have .NET Core 2.2+ installed
+- Your machine needs to have .NET Core 2.2+ installed.

-- This article uses Selenium that opens Chrome browser, so make sure you also install Google Chrome to the machine where Automation Host is running
+- This article uses Selenium that opens a Chrome browser, so make sure you also install Google Chrome to the machine where the Automation Host is running.

-Access to your Automation Host UI.
-Click on Add button to create a new agent.
-The New Agent dialog will be shown.
+Access your Automation Host UI.
+Select Add to create a new agent.
+The New Agent dialog displays.

-Next, enter the following to the New Agent dialog:
+Next, enter the following in the New Agent dialog:

-- Agent Name: enter name of the agent, e.g. MSTest Agent
+- Agent Name: enter the name of the agent, e.g. MSTest Agent

 - qTest Manager Project: select a qTest Manager project from which the agent is going to execute scheduled tests, e.g. qConnect Sample Project